iszczesniak/cpp/categories/index.md

 If `&<expr>` compiles, then `<expr>` is an lvalue.
 That is, if we can take the address of an expression, then this expression is an lvalue.

+An expression with a variable name (e.g., `x`) is always an lvalue.

 The examples of lvalues are:

 * the name of a variable: `x`